 How to set up Apple Pay?

 The settings for Apple Pay on the iPhone reside within the “Wallet” app, which you may already use to store boarding passes, gift cards, or tickets.
-The Wallet app was renamed from “Passbook” after the initial release of Apple Pay, so if you haven’t updated the software on your iPhone in a while, look for the Passbook app instead.
+The Wallet app was renamed from “Passbook” after the initial release of Apple Pay.
 To load your card into Apple Pay:

 - Open the Wallet app.